writetome51/open-array/README.md

 ```
 asString(glue = ', '): string
     // Does same thing as Array.join()

+/************
+ For all the functions below:
+     Any parameter called 'value' cannot be an object.
+     Any parameter called 'values' cannot contain an object.
+************/

 has(value): boolean
-    // returns false if value is object.
+    // returns true if array contains value.

 hasAll(values: any[]): boolean
-    // returns false if values contains object.
+    // returns true if array contains every value in values.

 hasAny(values: any[]): boolean
+    // returns true if array contains at least 1 value in values.

 hasAdjacent(values: any[]): boolean
-    // returns false if values contains object.
+    // returns true if array contains exact sequence of values.
+    // Example: if this.data is [10,1,2,3,11], then this.hasAdjacent([1,2,3]) returns true.

 startsWith(values: any[]): boolean
-    // returns false if values contains object.
+   // returns true if array starts with exact sequence of values.

 endsWith(values: any[]): boolean
-    // returns false if values contains object.
+    // returns true if array ends with exact sequence of values.

 matches(array): boolean
+    // returns true if entire array matches passed array exactly.
-    // returns false if array contains object.
+    // returns false if passed array contains object.

 // For the next 3 methods:
 // testFunction is a callback with same signature as callback passed to
 // Array.filter() :
+// testFunction(currentValue, currentIndex?, entireArray?): boolean
-// testFunction(value, index?, theArray?):  checks if value passes test.
+// checks if currentValue passes test.
 If yes, it returns true.

 allPass(testFunction): boolean
     // returns true if all items pass test.